-Over the years I have been tinkering with the dressing recipe, but found that it really depends on the individual strength of the ingredients.
-The intensity in flavor of sesame oil, soy sauce and stem ginger syrup varies very much from brand to brand.
+Over the years, I have been tinkering with the dressing recipe but found that it really depends on the individual strength of the ingredients.
+The intensity in the flavor of sesame oil, soy sauce, and stem ginger syrup varies very much from brand to brand.
 Below you will find my approximation, but please do keep tasting while you prepare the dressing to keep it balanced.

 for the dressing